 What is the Writing Proficiency Requirement?

-The Writing Proficiency Requirement measures your ability to evaluate different points of view, read critically and write analytically.
-To graduate from UMass Boston, you must demonstrate these skills by meeting the Writing Proficiency Requirement (WPR).
+To graduate from UMass Boston, students must demonstrate the ability to evaluate different points of view, read critically, and write analytically by meeting the Writing Proficiency Requirement.
 It is one of our general education requirements for undergraduates.
 We assess your proficiency through a portfolio of your writing or an exam.

 There are four evaluation periods per year: